alecrios/css-style-guide/README.md

 ### LSB property ordering

-Layout-Style-Behavior is a loose guideline to help organize properties in a logical manner.
+Using the Layout-Style-Behavior method as a loose guideline helps to organize properties in a logical manner.

 * **Layout:** `position`, `display`, `width`, `margin`, `padding`, etc.
 * **Style:** `font`, `line-height`, `color`, `background`, etc.